rust-lang/book/nostarch/chapter20.md

 Figure 20-1: Our final shared project

-Here is the plan to build the web server:
+Here is our plan for building the web server:

 1. Learn a bit about TCP and HTTP.
 2. Listen for TCP connections on a socket.